Anavex Life Sciences Corp. (AVXL)'s Financial Results Comparing With Intercept Pharmaceuticals Inc. (NASDAQ:ICPT) | New Business Observer

 3.2 and 3.2 are the respective Current Ratio and a Quick Ratio of Anavex Life Sciences Corp.
 Its rival Intercept Pharmaceuticals Inc.’s Current and Quick Ratios are 3.7 and 3.7 respectively.
 Intercept Pharmaceuticals Inc. has a better chance of clearing its pay short and long-term debts than Anavex Life Sciences Corp.

-The next table highlights the shown recommendations and ratings for Anavex Life Sciences Corp. and Intercept Pharmaceuticals Inc.
+In next table is delivered Anavex Life Sciences Corp. and Intercept Pharmaceuticals Inc.’s ratings and recommendations.

 |Sell Ratings